rashmijayasekara/rashmijayasekara/README.md

     Full-stack engineer who likes systems that scale and problems that don't have obvious answers.
     <br/>
-    Based in Sri Lanka 🇱🇰 · 3.5+ years in production
+    Based in Sri Lanka 🇱🇰 · 3.5 years turning requirements into reality
   </p>

   ---